 Although much of the narrative focuses on the ‘Ford’ family, portrayed by Aaron-Taylor Johnson, Elizabeth Olson, Carson Bolde, Bryan Cranston and Juliette Binoche.
 With all the cast doing a decent job (Bryan Cranston being the obvious stand-out with a few amazing scenes showcasing his true talent) their characters are given very little development.
 As although I do believe the human characters are an important element to break-up the constant chaos from the giant monsters, the entire family of characters could’ve definitely used more characterisation when it comes to the film’s story.

 However, in addition to the fantastic use of CGI throughout the film, the cinematography by Seamus McGarvey is actually pretty great.
 As while there are a few bland shots throughout the film, the majority of the shots involving the giant creatures are used to great effect, with an enormous amount of wide shots showcasing the creature’s true scale.
 Whilst the original score by Alexandre Desplat is also pretty effective, as although it’s nothing incredibly memorable by itself, it’s still very effective.
 Backing-up both the film’s exciting action, as well as some of it’s more unnerving, eerie and emotional scenes.

-Despite this, I actually quite enjoy ‘Godzilla’, as although it’s by no means perfect and I do hope the inevitable sequel improves upon many of its flaws.
+Despite all that, I actually quite enjoy ‘Godzilla,’ as although it’s by no means perfect and I do hope the inevitable sequel improves upon many of its flaws.
 The film is still engaging enough throughout to keep it’s viewer engaged, as despite it’s lack of action and weak characterisation.
 The film’s brilliant visuals and surprising grasp on realism during many scenes are probably enough to elevate this monster flick for most.
-A 7/10 overall.
+Final Rating: 7/10.